Blog Archive

 Inspired by; First Time Hearing The Smiths, And It's Not A Boy Band?!
 "How Soon Is Now" Graces My Ears!

 I'm not a huge "Smiths" fan.
 That doesn't mean I don't think they're good, in fact I think they're legendary, it's just that at that time I was double obsessed with Bauhaus and Skinny Puppy (never was much of a Cure fan.
-I always thought their "hit" songs sounded like commercial jingles for soap or cleaning agents.
-And Siouxsie Sioux was a bit to overly dramatic and lacking in music quality for me.)
+I always thought their "hit" songs sounded like commercial jingles for soap or cleaning agents.)
+And Siouxsie Sioux was a bit too overly dramatic and lacking in music "quality" for me.
+And it didn't help when they were featured in an Anthony Michael Hall flm!)
 Anyway, I had two prep school friends who were really into The Smiths, and at that time I just didn't get it.
 Looking back it's because I just didn't give them a chance.
 I had always dismissed them as a silly flavour of the weak band ("Vicar in a Tutu" and all that).

 It wasn't until I heard this song one night on a drive with my best friend and two goth girls who had no interest in either one of us (possibly gay?
-I was considered "hot" in the goth boi world [two words, "deathly thin" and two more important words, "cheek bones"] and my friend was, dare I sound gay, very beautiful.
-So, I think these girls must have been gay to have absolute "zero" interest in us driving alone at night to their empty house where I fell asleep very uncomfortably on their floor.
+I was considered "hot" in the goth boi world [two sets of words, "deathly thin" and, more important, "cheek bones"] and my friend was, dare I sound gay (in the fashion of "Interview With The Vampire"), very beautiful.
+So, I think these girls must have been gay to have absolute "zero" interest in us driving alone at night to their empty house where I fell asleep, very uncomfortably, on their floor.
 [Funnily enough, one of them was in my History Class when she was a Senior and I was a Junior and I was about a hairs breadth from being her prom date, hehe.])

-So, anyway, that had the Smiths dubbed on cassette and were singing to it furiously and dramatically in the car, once again me "not getting it" and then I heard this song.
+So, anyway, they had The Smiths dubbed on cassette and were singing to it furiously and dramatically in the car, once again me "not getting it" and then I heard this song ("How Soon Is Now").
 And that was the first time I took The Smiths seriously because of this one simple but tragic verse:

 "There's a club if you'd like to go You could meet somebody who really loves you"

-IMO, easily some of the greatest lyrics in any song I've ever heard of theirs.
-And to take it further, one of the greatest set of lyrics I've every heard.
+First off, it sounds kind of silly.
+But the way he sings it, the way he sells it, my god, he sounds so real, so convinced that you know that he went thought that.
+The same damn thing that you've gone through.
+It was a point of contact.
+Forever emblazoned on my mine.
+Easily some of the greatest lyrics in any song I've ever heard of theirs.
+And, to take it further, one of the greatest set of lyrics I've ever heard.
 It just summed up my teenage life in those few lines.
 I mean, everyone has felt lonely and unwanted.
-But all the kids I knew in the "goth" scene were at least in a "social group" and had girl friends, boy friends or both and I had nothing.
+But all the kids I knew in the "goth" scene were at least in a "social group" and had girl friends, boy friends or both, while I had nothing.

-"How comes since you know so much about Goth music and you hang out with people in the Goth scene that you don't dress Goth?"
+"How come's since you, duh, knows so much about Goth music, duh, and you hang out with people in the, duh, Goth scene that you don't dress Goth?, huh?"

 "When you say "it's gonna happen now" Well, when exactly do you mean?
 See I've already waited too long And all my hope is gone."